Captioning YouTube Videos

 - Click Upload a File.
 Select Subtitles file type and click Browse.
 After choosing a file, click Upload.

 - Preview the captions in the editor and make any necessary edits, then click Publish.

 Transcript files only contain text, and are saved as plain text files (.txt).
 YouTube can automatically synchronize your transcript with the video to create a caption file.

 - Click Upload a File.
 Select Transcript file type and click Browse.
 After choosing a file, click Upload.

 - Your transcript text will appear alongside the video.
 To synchronize it with the video, click Set timings.
 This automatically aligns the timings of your transcript to your video within YouTube.
 This will take a few minutes.
 Once the captioning file is available, review the timing to ensure accuracy, and click Publish.

 Finding Captioned Media

-- Another option is to type your search terms into the YouTube search bar followed by a comma and then CC (e.g. “web accessibility, CC”).
+You can also type your search terms into the YouTube search bar, followed by a comma and the letters cc (e.g. “web accessibility, cc”).